YottaDB/YDBDoc/MessageRecovery/errors.rst

 JNLNAMLEN
 ---------------------

-JNLNAMLEN, Journal file xxxx: for database file yyyy exceeds maximum of zzzz
+JNLNAMLEN, Journal file jjjj: for database file dddd exceeds maximum of MMMM

-MUPIP Error: This indicates that the file-specification xxxx of the journal for database file yyyy exceeds the maximum supported length of zzzz.
+MUPIP Error: This indicates that the file-specification jjjj of the journal for database file dddd exceeds the maximum supported length of MMMM.

 Action: Modify the journal file-specification to adhere to the file length restrictions.